Cognitive Behavioral Therapy

 Once these negative or distorted thoughts are identified, the therapist teaches the patient how to look at situations, himself, or others in a more realistic, adaptive, or positive manner.

 CBT also teaches patients more positive ways to cope with everyday stressors, communicate with others more effectively, be more self-aware, and solve problems more constructively.

 At NeurAbilities Healthcare, we are proud of the services we provide and the strength of our relationships with patients and families.
-Hear directly from patients who have found success utilizing services in our Psychological division.
+We share in their improvements and successes every day.
+Watch these stories for more inspiration.